variantstudios/wisdomwaysacupuncture.com/_posts/2014-02-12-acupuncture-points-proven-to-exist-in-scientific-study.md

 ## All this kinda hard to imagine?
 Check out this wonderful image which reveals the acupuncture points

-All this might be hard to imagine, but my most favorite study gives us an actual visual of these acupuncture points and channels, and helps us put into concrete terms this (now still thought of as) esoteric &nbsp;theory of energy flow and acupuncture points.
+All this might be hard to imagine, but my most favorite study gives us an actual visual of these acupuncture points and channels, and helps us put into concrete terms this (now still thought of as) esoteric  theory of energy flow and acupuncture points.

 This particularly study is one using amperometric oxygen microsensors, and the final images show oxygen pressure variations at the locations of the acupuncture points, and along the channels that were mapped out centuries ago in China.